 1) Burn it off

 Exercise is always important.
 You may even be fed up with hearing about the importance of exercise.
-But, as Dr Nick Cavill says – and as quoted by the NHS’s page on exercise – “If exercise were a pill, it would be one of the most cost-effective drugs ever invented”.
+But, as Dr Nick Cavill says – and as quoted by the NHS page on exercise – “If exercise were a pill, it would be one of the most cost-effective drugs ever invented”.

 Exercise helps in all areas.
-With stress in particular, exercise will help get rid of that extra energy which the fight-or-flight stress provides.
+With exercise and diabetes in particular, physical activity will help get rid of that extra energy which the fight-or-flight stress provides.

 Of course, there should be a balance.
 Too much exercise will have a toll on the body.
 The World Health Organization recommends 30 minutes of moderate-intensity activity five days a week.
 So, if you’re stressed, even just a walk will burn off that energy.